Ommegang of Brussels

-Originally, the Ommegang was the largest lustral procession of Brussels, taking place once a year, on the Sunday before Pentecost.
+Originating in the 14th century, the Ommegang was the largest lustral procession of Brussels, taking place once a year, on the Sunday before Pentecost.
 Since 1930, it has taken the form of a historical reenactment of the Joyous Entry of Emperor Charles V and his son, Philip II, in Brussels in 1549.
 As such, it joins the tradition of the great processions of notable riders and giants that are found everywhere in Belgium and northern France.

-Nowadays, the event takes place twice a year, at the turn of June and July.
+The modern event takes place twice a year, at the turn of June and July.
 It is organised by Ommegang Oppidi Bruxellensis, an association close to the City of Brussels.
 Its starting point is in the Sablon/Zavel district in Brussels' historic centre and it ends with a large spectacle at the Grand-Place/Grote Markt (Brussels' main square).
 Since 2019, it is recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 Etymology

 The Dutch term Ommegang (originally spelled Ommeganck) means "moving around" or "walking around" (e.g. the church, village or city) and is an old historical evocation of Brussels' largest lustral procession, which took place once a year, on the Sunday before Pentecost.
 The term is similarly used as a generic name for various medieval pageants celebrated in the Low Countries (i.e. areas that are now within Belgium, the Netherlands, and Northern France).

-The Ommegang in Brussels was originally an annual Christian procession held in honour of Our Lady of Victory, the city's powerful protector, whose statue is currently in the Church of Our Blessed Lady of the Sablon.
+The Ommegang in Brussels was originally an annual Christian procession held in honour of Our Lady of Victory, the city's powerful protector, whose statue is currently in the Church of Our Lady of Victories at the Sablon.
 The term thus evoked the act of "circumambulation" around a religious symbol (i.e. the Virgin Mary's statue), in Latin circumambulatio or amburbium, which can be found in many religions and beliefs.
 This Marian procession gradually acquired a more secular character, and became a social event in which all the city's constituents participate.